-Fractional membership or shared ownership provides the opportunity to experience all of the benefits of owning a yacht without the financial commitment and ongoing maintenance hassle.
+Fractional or shared ownership provides the opportunity to experience all of the benefits of owning a yacht without the financial commitment and ongoing maintenance hassle.
 Sign up for a boat share membership and you’ll get regular access to a yacht for pre-booked periods of time.
-Enjoy time onboard a boat and take it wherever you wish at times that are convenient to you, without the cost of mooring fees, insurance or any ongoing running and maintenance costs.
+Enjoy time onboard a boat and take it wherever you wish at times that are convenient to you.

 Ancasta Shared Ownership